Yes, airlines have to reimburse you for ‘reasonable’ items if your bag is lost or delayed

 For an example, one blogger shared stories in which she was reimbursed more than $1,000 on two separate occasions after her bags were delayed on short snowboarding trips.
 She flew with the purpose of snowboarding, didn’t have access to the snowboarding clothes she packed and would have to come back home in a few days.
 So snowboarding clothes were classified as “reasonable” even though they ended up being more expensive than typical day-to-day costs.

 Neither United Airlines nor American Airlines define “reasonable” expenses in their baggage policies.
-A spokesperson for United said “the claim process is handled on an individualized case-by-case basis” in an email.
+A spokesperson for United said in an email that “the claim process is handled on an individualized case-by-case basis."

 All airlines require receipts before reimbursing a passenger, and if the airline loses the luggage altogether, most companies will deduct these reimbursements from the compensation they give the passenger for the lost luggage.